 We’ve fought our share of weed battles over the years having grown on 10 different plots, most of which started with serious weed problems.
-We’ve used a variety of strategies to combat weed pressure over the years and have finally arrived at a place of comfort with our current level of weeds.
+We’ve used a variety of strategies to combat weed pressure and have finally arrived at a place of comfort with our current level of weeds.
 They pop up here and there, but the days of overwhelm are long gone.

 Today, I regularly get comments from people walking by our gardens about how amazing it is that we don’t have any weeds.
 This is actually a misconception, because there are still weeds and there always will be.
 People just don’t see the weeds since I pull them out long before they are capable of competing with our vegetables.
-They also catch me in the act of weeding much anymore because that work is pretty quick these days.
+They also don't catch me in the act of weeding much anymore because that work is pretty quick these days.

 The essentials of our weed management strategy can be narrowed down to 3 principles.
 Let’s call them the 3R’s of weed management.
 When you’re faced with weeding overwhelm these principles will help get you back on track.